ai-joe-git/Belullama/README.md

 # Belullama

-Belullama: A powerful stand-alone AI application bundle!
+A powerful stand-alone AI application bundle!

 Belullama is a comprehensive AI application that bundles Ollama, Open WebUI, and Automatic1111 (Stable Diffusion WebUI) into a single, easy-to-use package.
 It allows you to create and manage conversational AI applications and generate images with minimal setup.